The American Academy in Berlin mourns the passing of Anna-Maria Kellen, who died in New York City on Sunday, April 9, 2017, at age 98.

 Mrs. Kellen is survived by her two children, Marina Kellen French and Michael M. Kellen; four grandchildren, Andrew Gundlach, Annabelle Garrett, Christopher Kellen, and Caroline Kellen; and eight great-grandchildren.
 The Academy’s board of trustees, management, and staff extend their deepest condolences to the extended Kellen-Arnhold family.

 Mrs. Kellen was born in Berlin in 1918.
 She attended the Mommsen Lycée and continued her studies at the University of Lausanne, the École de Louvre, and the Sorbonne.
-World War II forced her to flee, with her family, to New York, where she was reunited with her future husband, Stephen M. Kellen, whom she had met and courted in Berlin and Wannsee.
+Nazi Germany forced her to flee, with her family, to New York, where she was reunited with her future husband, Stephen M. Kellen, whom she had met and courted in Berlin and Wannsee.
 The two married in New York City in 1940.

 Stephen and Anna-Maria Kellen were the force behind the transformation of Anna-Maria’s childhood home into the American Academy in Berlin.
 After being contacted by former US Ambassador to Germany Richard Holbrooke and Professor Fritz Stern, Anna-Maria and Stephen Kellen immediately grasped the importance of America having a lasting presence in Berlin.
 The Anna-Maria and Stephen Kellen Foundation and members of the Kellen-French family have remained the Academy’s chief benefactors since the institution opened its doors, in 1998.